Joshua Ferrer

 University of California, Los Angeles

 I hold a Master of Arts degree in Political Science from the University of California, Los Angeles and a Master of Arts degree in Politics from the University of Otago, which I earned on a Fulbright Grant to New Zealand.
 I graduated Summa Cum Laude from Amherst College with majors in Political Science and Music.
-My work has been published in peer-reviewed journals such as The American Political Science Review, The ANNALS of the American Academy of Political and Social Science, and Representation; in reports with the Bipartisan Policy Center and Transparency International; and in media outlets such as The Washington Post’s Monkey Cage and The Conversation.
-My work has also receieved coverage from major news sites including NBC, NPR, and The Guardian.
+My work has been published or is forthcoming in peer-reviewed journals such as The American Political Science Review and The British Journal of Political Science; in reports with the Bipartisan Policy Center and Transparency International; and in media outlets such as The Washington Post and The Conversation.
+My work has also received coverage from major news sites including NBC, NPR, Bloomberg, and The Guardian.

 Interests